erikrose/blessings/docs/pains.rst

 should be known that displaying ``term.black_on_red("DANGER!")`` to your users may appear as "grey on pastel red", reducing the intended effect of intensity.

 256 colors can avoid customization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The first instinct of a user who aliases ls(1) to ``ls -G`` or ``colorls``,
-when faced with the particularly low intensity of the default ``blue`` attribute
+when faced with the particularly low intensity of the default ``blue``
-is **to adjust their terminal emulator's color scheme for the base 16 colors**.
+attribute is **to adjust their terminal emulator's color scheme of the base
+16 colors**.

 This is not necessary: the environment variable ``LSCOLORS`` may be redefined
 to map an alternative color for blue, or to use ``bright_blue`` in its place.

 Furthermore, all common terminal text editors such as emacs or vim may be be
-configured with more-accurate "colorschemes" to make use of the 256-color
+configured with "colorschemes" to make use of the 256-color support found in
-support found in most modern emulators.
-Many readable shades of blue are
+most modern emulators.
+Many readable shades of blue are available, and many
-available, and many programs that emit such colors can be configured to emit
+programs that emit such colors can be configured to emit a higher or lower
-a higher or lower intensity variant from the full 256 color space through
+intensity variant from the full 256 color space through program configuration.
-program configuration.

 Monochrome and reverse
 ----------------------